Western Michigan University

 Adams has earned numerous accolades throughout her career.
 She has received grants, academic awards, and honors, including the Lorna Wendt Distinguished Doctoral Fellowship at the University of Wisconsin, the Hugh Giles Prize and the Hugh Porter Prize from the Yale Institute of Sacred Music, and several awards from Oberlin College.
 As a graduate student, she received 2nd Prize at the American Choral Directors Association national conducting competition.

-An active member of the American Choral Directors Association, Adams has served as the Massachusetts ACDA Repertoire and Standards Chair for Women′s Choirs.
-She is also a member of Chorus America, the National Collegiate Choral Organization, the Conductors′ Guild, and Pi Kappa Lambda.
+An active member of the American Choral Directors Association, Adams currently serves as the South-Central-Lower Area Representative for Michigan ACDA and previously served as the Massachusetts ACDA Repertoire and Standards Chair for Women′s Choirs.
+She is also a member of Chorus America, the National Collegiate Choral Organization, the Michigan School Vocal Music Association, and Pi Kappa Lambda.
 Adams is a sought-after guest conductor, clinician and adjudicator.